solenya-group/solenya/README.md

 ## Property Serialization

 It's critical to be aware that **Typescript transpiles away property types** (unlike in C# or Java).
-This unfortunately places some burden on you - you must follow some rules - but the payoff is your components nicely serialize.
+This means you must follows some rules to ensure serialization works correctly.

 Pickle uses the `class-transformer` npm package to serialize and deserialize your component classes.